4chan: Memes

 A lolcat is an image combining a photograph of a cat with solecistic text intended to contribute humour, widely popularized by 4chan in the form of a weekly post dedicated to them and a corresponding theme.

 In 2005, the installment of a word filter which changed "egg" to "duck", and thus "eggroll" to "duckroll", across 4chan led to a bait-and-switch meme in which users deceitfully linked to a picture of a duck on wheels.
 This was then modified into users linking to the music video for Rick Astley's 1987 song "Never Gonna Give You Up".
 Thus, the "rickroll" was born.

 A link to the YouTube video of Tay Zonday's song "Chocolate Rain" was posted on /b/ on July 11, 2007, and then subsequently circulated by users, becoming a very popular internet meme.
 The portion of the song in which Zonday turns away from the microphone, with a caption stating "I move away from the mic to breathe in", became an oft-repeated meme on 4chan and inspired remixes.
 Fellow YouTuber Boxxy's popularity was also due in part to 4chan.

+In July 2012, a minor fast food scandal took place in the United States, in which an anonymous Burger King employee posted a photo of himself standing in plastic bins filled with lettuce onto 4chan.
+Users on 4chan soon determined via the photo's Exif data that the image was taken at a Burger King location in Mayfield Heights, Ohio.
+This resulted in marked damage to Burger King's brand image online as well as the firing of three employees.
+The incident has repeatedly gone viral.

 In his American incarnation, Pedobear is an anthropomorphic bear child predator that is often used within the community to mock contributors showing a sexual interest in children.
 Pedobear is one of the most popular memes on non-English imageboards, and has gained recognition across Europe, appearing in offline publications.
 It has been used as a symbol of pedophilia by Maltese graffiti vandals prior to a papal visit.